friedhof/komunumo-testing/README.md

 > The configuration option `WEBSITE_ABOUT_TEXT` is allowed to contain HTML code!
 So you can use paragraphs and links, if needed.

 > [!IMPORTANT]
 > The logo handling is very special: If you want to specify only one logo, just use the URL and set the `MIN` and `MAX` values to `0`.
 Done.
 But if you want *Komunumo* to pick a random logo on every request, you can specify a logo template which must contain a String format argument for a decimal integer representation (like `%02d` for a two-digit number in the example above).
-In addition, set the `MIN` and `MAX` values as needed. *Komunumo* will randomly pick a number between the provided `MIN` and `MAX` values and merge it with the provided `TEMPLATE` to create the image URL.
+In addition, set the `MIN` and `MAX` values as needed. *Komunumo* will randomly pick a number between the provided `MIN` and `MAX` values (both included) and merge it with the provided `TEMPLATE` to create the image URL.

 ## Build